minekube/gate/.web/docs/guide/security/ddos.md

 ::: tip

-This does not apply to [Lite mode](lite), where backend servers should do the authentication.
+In [Lite mode](/guide/lite), the backend servers do the authentication.

 :::